ptc-rkollau/KIX/README.md

-# KIX
+# KIX - Kickstart your interface experience.

+   ------------------------------------------------------------------------------
    Unity3D  Event system

- * KIX - Kickstart your interface experience.
-   ------------------------------------------------------------------------------
    Responsible for all things loading, crunching, heavy lifting.
    Responsible for all things event flow.